code-10/SHOP-QUEST/README.md

 - rate and review
 - replace or return

-features for seller
+Features for seller
 - all the features of normal user
 - sell product
 - view sell requests

-features for admin
+Features for admin
 - view or enter data into the database
 - approve or reject seller requests
 - approve return or replace requests from customers